yenbuilds/my-operating-principles/README.md

 **Disclosure & Authorship**

-This work was created using a combination of human judgment and AI tools.
+This work was created using a combination of human judgment and AI...

-I stand behind the ideas and outcomes presented here regardless of the tools used.
+I stand behind the ideas presented here regardless of the tools used.

 > [!IMPORTANT]
 > IMPORTANT!
 Life is larger than any system or project.